Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

     * Standard quota type has the same information as for the free plan (Unit, Limit, Quota type, Limit type)
     * Tiered quota type: for each tier, you need to enter the **lower limit**, the **upper limit** the **unit price** and the **Standard** fees.
 There is no limit in the tier number.
 The **+** button enables to add another tier and the **-** button enables to remove a tier definition.
 The lower limit a the next tier is automatically computed based the the upper limit of previous tier.

-The **+ Add Quota** button allows to create another quota group for different resources.
-Once a resources is assigned to a quota group, it is no more avialble for another quota group.
+Click **+ Add Quota** to create another quota group for a different resource.
+Once a resources is assigned to a quota group, it is no longer avialable for another quota group.

 When you are finished configuring the quotas, click **Next** to select the approval mode of the plan.

 ### Configure access

-To configure the type of approval when a subscriber select the plan, choose between:
+To configure the type of approval when a subscriber submits a request to purchase the plan, choose between:

 * **Manual**: a provider will have to manually approve the subscription before the consumer can use it
 * **Automatic**: the subscription is automatically approved and immediately usable